stuartellis/sve-personal-website/content/articles/python-modern-practices.md

 Always package the tools and code libraries that you would like to share with other people.
 Packages enable people to use your code with the tools and systems that they prefer to work with, and select the version of your code that is best for them.

 Use [wheel](https://packaging.python.org/en/latest/specifications/binary-distribution-format/) packages for libraries.
 You can also use _wheel_ packages for development tools.
-If you publish your Python application as a _wheel_, other developers can use it with _pipx_.
+If you publish your Python application as a _wheel_, other developers can run it with _uv_ or _pipx_.
 Remember that all _wheel_ packages require an existing installation of Python.

 In most cases, you should package an application in a format that enables you to include your code, the dependencies and a copy of the required version of Python.
 This ensures that your code runs with the expected version of Python, and has the correct version of each dependency.